Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- objects (context) - id of the context with objects intended for event building,
+- objects (variable) - id of the context with objects intended for event building,
-- instr1 (context) - id of the context with instructions,
-- instr2 (VariableModule vector) - vector with instructions.
+- instructions (variable / variable vector / string vector) - vector with instructions.

 ## demolish

 **Syntax**

-demolish *context*
+demolish *objects*

 **Description**

-    Destroy all events of objects provided in the context.
-Context cannot include the owner of currently executed event.
+    Destroy all events from provided objects.
+Objects cannot include the owner of the currently executed event.

 **Parameters**

-- context (context) - id of the context with objects intended for event building.
+- objects (variable) - id of the context with objects intended for event building.

 ## env

 **Syntax**

-env *name* *variable* [value]
+env *attribute* *value* [value]

 **Description**